Flexiana/framework/doc/tutorials.md

 #### Router and controller interceptors

-    The router and controller interceptors are executed in a same way (enter functions in order, leave functions in reversed order), but not in the same place of the execution flow.
+    The router and controller interceptors are executed in the exact same order (enter functions in order, leave functions in reversed order), but not in the same place of the execution flow.

 The handler function executes interceptors in this order